 Agrologists Manitoba will prioritize non-resident applicants on the above basis.

-- are those who apply for registration and are not living in Manitoba or Canada.
+- are those who apply for registration and are not living in Canada.

-- may complete an application for registration while living outside Manitoba or Canada.
+- may complete an application for registration while living outside Canada.

 - must create an online application and submit all required documents.